kos-lang/kos/doc/modules.md

  * `leap` - indicates whether it is a leap year (`false` or `true`)
  * `timestamp` - in microseconds

+The `timestamp` is expressed in microseconds since Epoch (1970-01-01 00:00).

 Examples:

     > datetime(now())